Greece–South Korea relations: 1930 and later

+After North Korea forces invaded the South Korea in 1950, starting the Korean War, Harry S. Truman compared the communist behaviour in Korea to that of the communists in Greece (see Greek Civil War) and said that "Korea is the Greece of the Far East".

-As soon as 1950, Greece sent an expeditionary force to help the South Koreans against the communists during the Korean War.
-And at that time, the small Orthodox community of Korea received support by Greek military chaplain ministers.
+Greece sent an expeditionary force to help the South Koreans defend against the invasion.
+At that time, the small Orthodox community of Korea received support by Greek military chaplain ministers.

 Then, Korean Orthodox faithful requested to come under the spiritual care of the Ecumenical Patriarchate of Constantinople in 1955 and the Ecumenical Patriarchate took the Korean Orthodox Church under its protection in 1956.

 Both countries established diplomatic relations on April 15, 1961.
 South Korea opened its embassy in Athens on July 6, 1973.
 Greece opened its embassy in Seoul in October 1991.
 Greece also has an honorary consulate in Daejeon.

+In the National Museum of Korea, there is an exhibition with ancient Greek and Roman artefacts.